We are committed to providing a website that is accessible to the widest possible audience, regardless of technology or ability.

 Text only/low graphics

-Whilst Dimensions strive to adhere to the accepted guidelines and standards for accessibility and usability, it is not always possible to do so in all areas.
+Whilst we try to adhere to the accepted guidelines and standards for accessibility and usability, it is not always possible to do so in all areas.

 Easy Read is a way of writing that has been developed for people with learning disabilities.

-Not all of our site has been written in Easy Read, but we have created a section that is aimed at all web users with learning disabilities or who experience autism: Support me
+Not all of our site has been written in Easy Read, but we have created a section that is aimed at users with learning disabilities or who experience autism: Support me

 We also regularly check pages across the site to make sure they are following Plain English guidelines, and wherever possible simplify any council terms or jargon.

-If you find a page that you don't understand because of the terminology used, please complete the form below.
+If you find a page you don't understand because of the terminology used, please let us know at email@example.com.
 The Plain English Campaign homepage gives more information about getting rid of jargon in public documents, including websites, and we aim to use this information to improve our site.

 Should you experience any difficulty in accessing our website, please don’t hesitate to contact us.